Easel Activities are a valuable easy-to-use tool to provide interactive elementary music activities and increase student engagement.

-Easel Activities are a valuable tool for delivering interactive elementary music activities that increase student engagement and help develop music literacy skills.
-And, best of all, these Easel Activities are completely free to access and use in your music classroom!
+Have you heard of Easel Activities?
+Did you know Easel Activities are a valuable tool to deliver interactive elementary music activities which increase student engagement and help develop music literacy skills?

 What is Easel?